Banyuwangi Regency

-It had a population of 1,488,791 according to the 2000 Census; by the 2010 Census it had risen to 1,556,078; and at the 2020 Census to 1,708,114.
+It had a population of 1,488,791 according to the 2000 Census; by the 2010 Census it had risen to 1,556,078; and at the 2020 Census to 1,708,114; the official estimate as at mid 2024 was 1,791,789 (comprising 894,056 males and 897,733 females).
 The town of Banyuwangi is the administrative capital.
-The name Banyuwangi is Javanese for "fragrant water", connected to the Javanese folklore of Sri Tanjung.
+The name Banyuwangi is Javanese for "fragrant waters", connected to the Javanese folklore of Sri Tanjung.

 Society and history

 One Banyuwangi native group is the Osing community which has a Hindu culture although they can be considered as a Javanese sub-ethnic group.
 They live mainly in the central part of Banyuwangi and they sometimes consider themselves as Majapahit descendants.
-Other groups are Javanese (living mostly in the south and west), Madurese (mainly in the north and coastal area) and Balinese (scattered but more concentrated in the east).
+Other groups are Javanese (living mostly in the south and west), Madurese (mainly in the north, west, and coastal area) and Balinese (scattered but more concentrated in the east).
 Other smaller groups include Chinese, Buginese, and Arabs.